The Perfect Loaf

 I do not intend this guide to be a statement about how high-protein flour is bad and should never be used because that’s false.

-High-protein flour is often considered perfect for bread because bread bakers strive for the most volume, a loaf with a tall rise, and often an open and light crumb structure.
+High-protein flour is often considered perfect for bread because bakers strive for maximum volume, a tall rise, and an open, light crumb structure.
 A flour with a high protein content suitable for breadmaking (some flour can be high in protein but not as effective as other modern wheat, like Khorasan, at trapping gasses) can certainly help with all these things.
 I like to think of high-protein white flour as the metal frame construction of home building: It creates a tall, strong structure that can resist deformation and breakdown, especially during proofing (and will help you avoid that collapsed loaf during baking, too).

 Beginner's Sourdough Bread made with high-protein white bread flour.